Due to unforeseen circumstances, publication orders cannot be taken or processed at this time. Publication ordering buttons and links will not work.

 IBS is a chronic disorder, meaning it lasts a long time, often years.
 However, the symptoms may come and go.
 You may have IBS if

-- you have had symptoms at least 3 days a month for the past 3 months
+- you have had symptoms at least three times a month for the past 3 months

 - your symptoms first started at least 6 months ago

 While IBS can be painful, it doesn’t lead to other health problems or damage the GI tract.